ZTzTopia/site/src/data/events/2025/wwf/forensics/minecraft/README.md

 | --- | --- | --- | --- |
 | [Text Component](https://minecraft.wiki/w/Java_Edition_protocol/#Type:Text_Component) | Varies | See [Text component format](https://minecraft.wiki/w/Text_component_format "Text component format") | Encoded as a [NBT Tag](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/NBT "Minecraft Wiki:Projects/wiki.vg merge/NBT"), with the type of tag used depending on the case: - As a [String Tag](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/NBT#Specification:string_tag "Minecraft Wiki:Projects/wiki.vg merge/NBT"): For components only containing text (no styling, no events etc.). - As a [Compound Tag](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/NBT#Specification:compound_tag "Minecraft Wiki:Projects/wiki.vg merge/NBT"): Every other case. |

 So in this metadata, we will look for the `Optional Text Component` type, which is `6`.
 If we find it, we will read the `Boolean` value to check if the text component is present.
-If it is present, we will read the `NBT Tag` and the `String Value`.
+If it is present, we will read the `NBT Tag` because the text component is encoded as an NBT Tag.
+The NBT Tag can be either a `String Tag` or a `Compound Tag`, but in this case, we will only look for the `String Tag`.

 ```py
         if entity_id in [ent[0] for ent in villager_entities]: